tonysm/bootcamp.turbo-laravel.com/resources/docs/broadcasting.md

 }
 ```

 To test this, try visiting the `/chirps` page from two different tabs and creating a Chirp in one of them.
 The other should automatically update!
-We're also broadcasting on-the-fly in the same request life-cycle, which could slow down our response time a bit, depending on your load and your queue driver response time.
-We can delay the broadcasting (which includes view rendering) to the a queued job by chaining with the `->later()`, for example.
+We're also broadcasting on-the-fly in the same request/response life-cycle, which could slow down our response time a bit, depending on your load and your queue driver response time.
+We can delay the broadcasting (which includes view rendering) to the a queued job by chaining the `->later()` method, for example.

 Now, let's make sure all visiting users receive Chirp updates whenever it changes.
 To achieve that, change the `update` action in the `ChirpController`: